How to Make a Self-Care Box for Anxiety + What to Include/ Gifts for People With Anxiety

 Tea also contains compounds that boost dopamine in the brain and increase alpha-wave activity – helping you to relax.

-My personal go-to is this Yogi Kava Stress Relief tea.
-It instantly reduces my anxiety levels and it tastes so delicious!
+My personal go-to is Yogi Kava Stress Relief tea.
+It instantly reduces my anxiety levels and it tastes so good!

 Colored Pencils & Coloring Book